All Episodes

 It's going to change the whole dynamic of the upcoming election.

-Dingy Harry said, as we meet here today, the president is meeting with his cabinet to talk about Iraq, as well he should.
+Dingy Harry said, as we meet here today, the president is meeting with his cabinet to talk about Iraq, as well as he should.

-No, he's meeting with the Prime Minister of Iraq to tell him we're not going to cut and run, dingy.
+No, he's meeting with the prime minister of Iraq to tell him we're not going to cut and run, dingy.

 President Bush has stated his position repeatedly.